zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/binary-literals.md

  - Null
  - Boolean

-In C# 7.0, one more literal is introduced known as binary literal.
+In C# 7.0, one more literal is introduced, known as binary literal.
 It allows the developer to assign a binary value to the variable.
-You can define the binary literal as shown below.
+You can define the binary literal, as shown below.

 ```csharp
 var value1 = 0b1001;